ribot/android-guidelines/project_and_code_guidelines.md

 ### 2.4.1 Unit tests

-Test classes should match the name of the class that the tests are targeting followed by `Test`.
-For example, If we create a test class that contains test for the `DatabaseHelper`, we should name it `DatabaseHelperTest`.
+Test classes should match the name of the class that the tests are targeting, followed by `Test`.
+For example, if we create a test class that contains tests for the `DatabaseHelper`, we should name it `DatabaseHelperTest`.

-Tests methods are annotated with `@Test` and should generally start with the name of the method that is being tested followed by a precondition and/or expected behaviour.
+Test methods are annotated with `@Test` and should generally start with the name of the method that is being tested, followed by a precondition and/or expected behaviour.

 * Template: `@Test void methodNamePreconditionExpectedBehaviour()`
 * Example: `@Test void signInWithEmptyEmailFails()`